St Paul Alimony & Spousal Maintenance Attorney

 Often when couples divorce, there is a substantial difference in the two parties’ earning power and their ability to sustain the same standard of living that both have become accustomed to during the marriage.
-Minnesota law, therefore, allows for spousal maintenance to ease the lower-earning spouse’s transition.
+Minnesota law, therefore, allows for alimony to ease the lower-earning spouse’s transition.
 The amount and the duration may vary dramatically depending on each individual situation.

 Factors to Consider

-When the issue of spousal maintenance goes before a judge, he or she has to consider a variety of factors before determining the amount and duration of maintenance.
+When the issue of alimony goes before a judge, he or she has to consider a variety of factors before determining the amount and duration of maintenance.
 It may benefit both parties to come to an agreement privately, but negotiations should still take into consideration the same factors, which include: